 - Poor data hygiene: Outdated contacts, duplicate records, and incorrect email addresses drain sales productivity.
 Tools like Dedupe.ly solve the deduplication problem specifically

-B to B gets a reputation for being slow and complex, but that complexity is also what makes it intellectually rich.
+B to B gets a reputation for being slow and complex.
+That complexity is also what makes it intellectually interesting.
 You’re solving real business problems, often at significant scale.
 A single B2B deal can generate more revenue than thousands of consumer transactions.
 Long-term client relationships can become genuine partnerships.

 The best B to B salespeople and marketers are part educator, part strategist, part relationship builder.
-They understand their buyer’s business deeply, they show up with relevant insights, and they earn trust over time.
+They understand their buyer’s business well, they show up with relevant insights, and they earn trust over time rather than demanding it upfront.